Luis Arraez Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Yankees have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.